ctdarwell/wolPredictor/README.md

 PYTHON AND R LIBRARIES:

-(i) The following library dependencies are required for the Python scripts to run (NB in an interpreter window on Windows or Anaconda, or a terminal in Linux/Mac: `pip install <LIBRARY>` OR `conda install <LIBRARY>` if you're using Anaconda):
+(i) The following library dependencies are required for the Python scripts to run.
+NB in an interpreter window on Windows or Anaconda, or a terminal in Linux/Mac: `pip install <LIBRARY>` (or `conda install <LIBRARY>` - if you're using Anaconda):

 *numpy* - numpy.org